fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 influential if its Cook’s distance is greater than one.
 That is definitely not the case for our model.
 Still, some observations have a significantly greater Cook’s distance than others.
-Let us compare the regression of coefficients with observations deleted based on Cook’s distance.
+Let us compare the regression of coefficients with observations deleted based on the Cook’s distance.

 ``` r